Se-Gl/greencss-deprecated/posts-doc/activate-getting-started.md

 The following workflow ensures that your code base is purged before every commit.

 1. Set up [husky](https://www.npmjs.com/package/husky)
-1. When it has successfully been installed, create a new script in your `package.json`,
+1. When you have successfully installed it, create a new script in your `package.json`:

 ```json
     "purgecss": "purgecss --config ./purgecss.config.js echo \n\n\n🏋️  Purge successful. 🏋️",